Power of Attorney & Living Will

 Power of Attorney for Personal Care

-Appoint someone to make health care and personal decisions if you become incapable.
-Document your wishes about treatment and end-of-life care.
+Appoint someone you trust to make health care and personal decisions if you become incapable.
+Includes a Living Will section to document your wishes about treatment and end-of-life care.

 Covers: Medical treatment, living arrangements, nutrition, safety, hygiene